 - Email testing tools for spam checks and email previews in various email clients (on advanced plans)

 For everything between 1,000 and 40,000 emails per month, they offer the Starter plan for $10-15 per month.
-The price depends on whether the number of emails you send are within the subscription plan limit or purchased as extra emails.
+The price depends on whether the emails you send are within the subscription plan limit or purchased as extra emails.
 The Professional plan starts at $75/month for 100,000 emails and adds a dedicated IP along with email testing tools.
-For high volume senders who require more than 3,000,000 emails per month, they offer custom pricing.
+For high-volume senders who require more than 3M emails per month, they offer custom pricing.

-The number of emails depends on the subscription plan you chose.
+With the free plan, you can send up to 200 emails per day and 25 emails per hour (this limit will be lifted once you verify your domain).
 Note that SMTP2GO applies strict rules for email lists over 100 email addresses to prevent spam.
-They take their sending reputation seriously and keep their IPs out of blacklists.
+They take their sending reputation seriously to keep their IPs out of blacklists.

 Netcore Email API (formerly known as Pepipost)

-Netcore Email API (you might have heard of it as Pepipost) offers a generous forever free plan.
-To test all the capabilities of the tool, you get 30,000 emails for the first month, and after that will be able to send 100 emails per day for free.
+Netcore Email API offers a generous forever free plan.
+To test all the capabilities of the tool, you get 30,000 emails for the first month, and after that you’ll be able to send 100 emails per day for free.

 Which service allows you to send 10,000 emails at once for free?